johnpark144/Portfolio_Website--React/README.md

 2. Of course, I had some part that I refered to from some other's portfolios, but I wantted to create most of it with my ideas. so, It was full of Pain of Creative mind... (time-consuming-process2)
 3. While Buliding Email part and giving it scroll-animation, sometimes click didn't work on text-input but I found It was because I made SVG-Image to cover all background with the high value of Z-index initially, so It took time to find out the reason. but this error helpped me to have upgraded solving problem skill

+- ps.
+I learned a library called "react-simple-typewriter" implementing typing letters on display which look cool.. but I saw too many Portfolio Websites people used that...
+I came to realize this is too common to use it in order to outstand out of them. so I took off that one haha

 - Login Must ? : No

 - Comment language : Korean